trixi-framework/HOHQMesh/Documentation/docs/Error-Controlled-Adaptive-Meshing.md

 **Notes:**

 * Optimized adaptive meshing is a feature under active development, with all caveats applied.
-* There is no reason to optimize straight line or low order polynomial curves, which is why optimzation is implemented chain-by-chain.
+* There is no reason to optimize straight line or low order polynomial curves, which is why optimization is implemented chain-by-chain.
-* Optimization of the mesh is an expesive process.
+* Optimization of the mesh is an expensive process.
 It will take significantly longer to generate a mesh, especially if the error tolerances are low.
 *